 5. Find a local native plant nursery

 Time to go see the plants first hand!
 When shopping for native plants your best bet is to skip the big box nurseries like Home Depot and Lowes.
 Instead seek out a local nursery that carries or specializes in native plants.
-We’re in the process of creating a list of native plant nurseries by state.
-In the meantime, try Googling “native plant nurseries near me” and check out the search results!
+Here is a helpful list of native plant nurseries by state.
+I also recommend you try Googling “native plant nurseries near me” and check out the search results!